Click to return to home

 Thanks to a tip from the Grimaldi agent in Ashdod and a few emails to our agent in Germany we manage to get on another Grimaldi ferry that only takes 6 days to Italy.

-On November 22 early in the morning we leave Ashdod and travel via Alexandria and Salerno to Savona where we arrive on November 27.
+On November 22 early in the morning we leave Ashdod on board of the Grimaldi "Grande Mediterraneo" and travel via Alexandria and Salerno to Savona where we arrive on November 27.

 Thanks to this we manage to reach Switzerland in time for Ruedi's mum's birthday on the 28.